BennettDixon/k8s-flux-stack/README.md

     Should display all the resources that Flux has deployed in a consistent state.

 #### 9. Configure DNS
-We need to configure DNS records for Harbor and Grafana to point to our ingress controller.
+We need to configure DNS records for JupyterHub, Harbor, and Grafana to point to our ingress controller.

+- `/apps/base/<cluster>/jupyterhub-values.yaml` contains the DNS configuration for the JupyterHub Ingress
 - `/apps/base/<cluster>/harbor-values.yaml` contains the DNS configuration for the Harbor Ingress
 - `/infrastructure/network/grafana-ingress.yaml` contains the DNS configuration for the Grafana Ingress